patricktokeeffe/gps16x-programmer/readme.md

       > connect to the GPS unit.*
 5. Connect using the sensor config tool and verify settings match intended values.

+&dagger;Since the ground wire (black) is common for power and the serial port, it's important to avoid creating a ground loop.
+Either use a laptop computer running on battery power, or power the GPS receiver from a battery, or both.

 ## References